jembi/md-form-builder/README.md

 }
 ```

-Below is a skip logic fucntion checks that will execute a function called "calculateBMI" when both the "weight" and "height" fields have values. for a field called "bmi" and shows the field if the value is bigger than 0
+Below is a skip logic function checks that will execute a function called "calculateBMI" when both the "weight" and "height" fields have values. for a field called "bmi" and shows the field if the value is bigger than 0
 ```
 "skipLogic": {
   "func": {